fredvs/uos/readme.txt

 .
 Deal with 16, 32 integer or float 32 bit resolution.

 .
-Do internet audio streaming.
+Do internet audio streaming of mp3 and opus files.

 .
 Record all types of input into wav file with 16 or 32 bit resolution.